‘Survivor’ Castaways Wardog & Rick Devens Give Each Other Sultry Mud Massages

 While the relaxing mud massage and bath may have been enough to rejuvenate Devens as he was able to go on and win the immunity challenge, it wasn’t enough to save Wardog from the chopping block.

-New episodes of Survivor air every Wednesday night only on CBS.
+New episodes of Survivor air every Wednesday night on CBS.
 You can watch Rick and Wardog give each other sultry mud baths during this week’s episode via the CBS streaming app.